eclipse-tractusx/demand-capacity-mgmt/docs/Functionalities.md

 * Utilizes repositories (FavoriteRepository, CapacityGroupRepository, MaterialDemandRepository, LinkedCapacityGroupMaterialDemandRepository, CompanyRepository, LoggingHistoryRepository, and AddressBookRepository) for data storage.
 * Supports operations such as retrieving all favorites, retrieving favorites by type, creating favorites, and deleting favorites.
 * Handles various favorite types, including capacity groups, material demands, companies, events, and address books.

+Statuses System:

+* Defining methods for posting, retrieving, and updating user-specific status information.
+* Utilizes the StatusesRepository for database interaction, allowing the storage and retrieval of user-specific status entities.
+* Includes methods such as `postStatuses`, `getAllStatuses`, and `updateStatus` for managing and updating the user's status information.